 - The detector connects itself to the database using SYSTEM user access privileges to monitor Oracle instances.
-It also monitors Oracle operation by creating a monitoring table on the SYSTEM user default table space.
+It also monitors Oracle database operation by creating a monitoring table on the SYSTEM user default table space.
 The size of the table is only a few bytes.
-The table data is periodically updated, so the REDO log is updated, and the archive log data is output. - Stopping an Oracle instance in the "immediate" mode fails while Oracle Online backup is running. - In this case, the Oracle instance will be stopped in "abort" mode. - The time required for Oracle instance startup and stop varies depending on the database size.
+The table data is periodically updated, so the REDO log is updated, and the archive log data is output. - Stopping an Oracle instance in the "immediate" mode fails while Oracle Online backup is running.
+In this case, the Oracle instance will be stopped in "abort" mode. - The time required for Oracle instance startup and stop varies depending on the database size.
 The default startup timeout is 10 minutes.
 The default stop timeout is 3 minutes.

-The RMS command "hvshut" has its own timeout.
-Even though hvshut times out, userApplication stop processing will be continued along with RMS stop.

-- If a database failure is detected during Oracle instance startup, the database will automatically be recovered (END BACKUP, MEDIA RECOVERY).
+The RMS command "hyshut" has its own timeout.
+Even though hyshut times out, userApplication stop processing will be continued - The RMS command "hvshut" has its own timeout.
+Even though hvshut times out, userApplication stop processing will be continued along with RMS stop. - If a database failure is detected during Oracle instance startup, the database will automatically be recovered (END BACKUP, MEDIA RECOVERY).
 If the backup mode of database is detected during the startup of Oracle instances, it will automatically be canceled.
 If media failure is detected, they will automatically be recovered. - If "Instance" or "Listener" is specified for StartPriority, MonitorOnly cannot be enabled.
 To enable it, specify "Same".
 For details, refer to "2.2.7.1 Oracle Resource Creation and Registration".